The 146th Day of the Year

 Clouds and rain rule on the 26th of May half the time.
 Highs in the 50s occur ten percent of the days, rise to the 60s on 20 percent, to the 70s on 40 percent, and to the 80s on 25 percent, 90s on five percent.

-The speed of late spring brings so many markers that it is sometimes difficult to track the approach of early summer.
-Suddenly, haying begins above the Ohio River, then tobacco planting, then cantaloupe and pumpkin seeding, then commercial sunflower seeding.
-Then come thistle bloom, green berries forming on the wild black raspberries and blackberries, and the first ripe strawberries and the hatching of the last goslings and ducklings, the heading of winter wheat and the end of soybean planting, the spawning of bass in farm ponds, and the completion of the canopy overhead.
+Haying begins above the Ohio River, then tobacco planting, then cantaloupe and pumpkin seeding, then commercial sunflower seeding.
+Then come thistle blossoms and the first ripe strawberries and the hatching of the last goslings and ducklings, the heading of winter wheat and the end of soybean planting in dryer years, the spawning of bass in farm ponds, and the completion of the canopy overhead.

 1982: First robin fledglings seen.
 Wild iris open in the swamp.
 Grackles still nesting.